z0rc/renovate-15580/README.md

 ## Terraform behaviour

-Terraform collects all provider requirements from current code and included state, combines them together and uses constraints field to calculate exact provider version that complies give constraints.
+Terraform collects all provider requirements from current code and included modules, combines them together and uses constraints field to calculate exact provider version that complies give constraints.

 Renovate rewriting this field has two problems: